 - passing of occupational health and Disclosure and Barring Service (DBS) checks

-- passing of the South East Coast Ambulance Trust Health and Fitness for Practice screening test
+- passing of the Health and Fitness for Practice screening test, as per South East Coast Ambulance Service NHS Foundation Trust regulations

-- you must hold a full clean (no points) UK driving licence.
+- a full clean (no points) UK driving licence.

 You must also meet NHS funding eligibility requirements.
 No self-funding applicants can be considered.

-Interviews will be conducted jointly by the South East Coast Ambulance Trust and university staff.
+Interviews will be conducted jointly by the South East Coast Ambulance Service NHS Foundation Trust and university staff.
 A preliminary telephone interview may be used to aid shortlisting.
 You will be tested for physical fitness before the interview day by staff from the South East Coast Ambulance Trust.